How Much it Costs to Get a Kitchen Fitted

 Expect to pay around £140 to have a ceiling light installed by a qualified electrician.
 This should take from one to three hours.
 It may be though, that you also want under-cabinet lighting (or even under-island lighting).
 In which case your electrician will be around for a bit longer.

 Downlighters come in at around £10 to £15 each, with a central lighting appliance costing from £50 to £100 depending on how large and elaborate you want it to be.
-For under-cabinet lighting expect to pay around £270 for an electrician to install four lights.
+For under-cabinet lighting, expect to pay around £270 for an electrician to install four lights.

-9. Installing an Extractor Fan
+9. Installing an extractor fan

-Most kitchens these days require an electric fan to remove smells.
-To have one installed expect to pay around £200 and for it to take from two to four hours.
+Most kitchens these days require an electric fan to get rid of any cooking smells.
+Typically this might cost about £200 for installation, and taking from two to four hours.

-Reasons to Use a Kitchen Fitter
+Reasons to use a kitchen fitter

 You can reasonably expect a kitchen fitter to rip out your old kitchen and arrange for a skip to be delivered so that the material can be dumped or recycled.
 Your kitchen fitter will then build and fit your kitchen cabinets and any housing for major appliances required.